MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 Meetings enable collaboration, partnership, informed communication, and shared feedback.
 The meeting app can deliver a user experience for each stage of the meeting lifecycle including pre-meeting, in-meeting, and post-meeting app experience, depending on the attendee's status.

-The users can access apps during meetings using the tab gallery from their calendar, such as:
+The following list provides examples where users can access apps during meetings using the tab gallery from their calendar:

 * Pre-stage a Kanban board.
 * Launch an in-meeting actionable dialog.